cherch173/slice/README.md

 - Pizzeria Details (Reviews)
 - New Pizzeria (New)

 Much like our mongoose-movies exercise, I plan to implement a user-based rating (**reviews**) system where we use a 1-5 scale to determine which pizzeria _is_ in fact the best in NYC.
-The numeric rating will be required: true, while text comments won't be required.
+The numeric rating will be required: true, as will text comments ensuring a uniform rendering even if the review text is verbose.

 Through the **pizzeriaSchema**, USERS will be able to contribute to a small array of data that will be visible when they SELECT a Pizzeria:
 - name: String